noahtf13/blog/content/blog/moving-to-hugo.md

 Hashnode has the ability to connect a repo but in my opinion the reason you use Hashnode is to setup a blog in 5 minutes, so using a repo seems to go against the very reason to be on that platform.

 # Parting Thoughts
+If it isnt clear from the post, I think Hashnode is the better dev-blog platform for most people since it is so simple.

 This was more or less to reassure myself that it can be worthwhile to do things without a solid reason.
-I recently had 10 days off work and this fufilled my craving to get back to something that was somewhat challenging, very rewarding, and totally unnecessary as all pet projects are!
+I recently had 10 days off work and this fufilled my craving to get back to something that was somewhat challenging, very rewarding, and totally unnecessary!

-I'd love to here from you at noahtylerford+blog@gmail.com and thanks for making it all the way through!
+I'd love to hear from you at noahtylerford+blog@gmail.com and thanks for making it all the way through!